-Federally Protected Species
+Federally Listed Species

-• To ensure compliance with federal law, conduct a federal regulatory review using the U.S. Fish and Wildlife Service's (USFWS) online Information for Planning and Consultation (IPaC) tool.
+The Natural Heritage Information System does not contain any records for federally listed species within one mile of the proposed project.
+Please note, however, that not all federally listed species are tracked within the NHIS.
+To ensure compliance with federal law, please conduct a federal regulatory review using the U.S. Fish and Wildlife Service's online Information for Planning and Consultation (IPaC) tool.